tullinge/booking/README.md

 - There should be a limit of available spots per activity
 - Students who are registering for **bowling** should be able to select if they want food or not

+## Contributing

+Feel free to open an issue or send in a pull request.
+All code should be formatted using [black](https://github.com/psf/black).
+This project uses the semantic versioning convention, see [CHANGELOG.md](CHANGELOG.md) for more information.